 Disadvantages of using Factory method:

-- To create a particluar concrete product object, client might have to sub-class the creator class.
+- To create a particular concrete product object, the client might have to sub-class the creator class.

-- You end up with huge number of small files i.e, cluttering of the files.
+- You end up with a huge number of small files i.e, cluttering the files.